libgdx/libgdx.github.io/wiki/app/starter-classes-and-configuration.md

 import com.badlogic.gdx.backends.android.AndroidApplication;
 import com.badlogic.gdx.backends.android.AndroidApplicationConfiguration;
+import com.me.mygdxgame.MyGdxGame;

-public class MainActivity extends AndroidApplication {
+public class AndroidLauncher extends AndroidApplication {
     @Override
     public void onCreate(Bundle savedInstanceState) {
         super.onCreate(savedInstanceState);

-        AndroidApplicationConfiguration cfg = new AndroidApplicationConfiguration();
+        AndroidApplicationConfiguration configuration = new AndroidApplicationConfiguration();
+        configuration.useImmersiveMode = true;

-        initialize(new MyGdxGame(), cfg);
+        initialize(new MyGdxGame(), configuration);
     }
 }
 ```

 The main entry-point method is the Activity's `onCreate()` method.
-Note that `MainActivity` derives from `AndroidApplication`, which itself derives from `Activity`.
+Note that `AndroidLauncher` derives from `AndroidApplication`, which itself derives from `Activity`.
 As in the desktop starter class, a configuration instance is created ([AndroidApplicationConfiguration](https://github.com/libgdx/libgdx/tree/master/backends/gdx-backend-android/src/com/badlogic/gdx/backends/android/AndroidApplicationConfiguration.java)).
 Once configured, the `AndroidApplication.initialize()` method is called, passing in the `ApplicationListener` (`MyGdxGame`) as well as the configuration.
 Refer to the [AndroidApplicationConfiguration Javadocs](https://javadoc.io/doc/com.badlogicgames.gdx/gdx/latest/com/badlogic/gdx/backends/android/AndroidApplicationConfiguration.html) for more information on what configuration settings are available.

 Android applications can have multiple activities. libGDX games should usually only consist of a single activity.
 Different screens of the game are implemented within libGDX, not as separate activities.
 The reason for this is that creating a new `Activity` also implies creating a new OpenGL context, which is time consuming and also means that all graphical resources have to be reloaded.